GaloisInc/cclyzerpp/_sources/overview.rst.txt

 Since v0.4.0, cclyzer++ has attempted to follow `semantic versioning 2.0.0
 <semver>`_.

+.. _llvmver:

 LLVM Library Version
 ********************

 ..
 TODO(lb): Policy for supporting different LLVM versions

-cclyzer++ currently builds against LLVM 13 by default and can be built with LLVM 10.
-There are `plans <llvmver>`_ to support recent versions.
+cclyzer++ currently builds against LLVM 14 by default and can be built with previous versions 13 through 10.
+There are `plans <llvmver>`_ to support LLVM 15.

 Development Tools
 *****************

-cclyzer++ currently builds with Clang 13 (including other Clang tools such as clang-format and clang-tidy).
-There are `plans <llvmver>`_ to build with more recent versions of Clang.
+cclyzer++ currently builds with Clang 12 or Clang 14 (including other Clang tools such as clang-format and clang-tidy).
+There are `plans <llvmver>`_ to build with Clang 15.

 .. _tutorial: http://yanniss.github.io/points-to-tutorial15.pdf
 .. _llvmver: https://github.com/GaloisInc/cclyzerpp/issues/12